AustralianBioCommons/Learning-Library/index.md

 affiliations:
 toc: false
 ---
-Welcome to the Library - a selection of recommended resources to get you started in a new topic.
+Welcome to the Australian BioCommons Community Library - a selection of recommended resources to get you started in a new topic.
 These themed collections are curated by the life sciences community in collaboration with Australian BioCommons.

 ## Browse the collections